-Banjo Business Loans understands that the needs of small businesses changes regularly – and they built their business on the idea that those same small businesses should have access to funds as soon as they need them.
-They truly view themselves as partners with their borrowers, so there is never an early exit fee if a borrower were to pay them off early.
-They offer a wide range of loan amounts, and have an easy application process, where businesses can gain same day approval and funds as soon as 24 hours after approval
+Banjo Business Loans understands that the needs of small businesses change regularly – and they built their business on the idea that those same small businesses should have access to funds as soon as they need them.
+They offer a wide range of loan amounts, and have a fast and easy application process, where businesses can gain same day approval and funds as soon as 24 hours after approval

 Banjo Business Loans is also fairly streamlined in comparison to many of their competitors.
 Their website is easy to navigate, making the loan application process incredibly simple.
 Although a small benefit, this is something for borrowers to consider when applying for a business loan.

 According to a survey, of every 6 Australian small business owners who applied for a loan at a bank, 4 of them didn’t get approved.
-Banjo Business Loans is working to offer a solution to this cashflow problem among small business owners and startups.
+Banjo Business Loans is working to offer a solution to this cashflow problem for SMEs.

 Banjo Business Loans was originally founded by CEO Andrew Colliver in 2015.
 Colliver wanted to create a lender that offered affordable business loans.
 In Australia, a business credit card can take anywhere between 7 and 10 days for approval.
 Colliver knew that this is a problem within Australia’s small business community and set out to fix it.

 Banjo focuses on modular technology to enable a larger, scalable operating system.
 As of 2015, Banjo’s cost ratio was 350 basis points below the average Australian bank.

 Banjo Business Loans, and their CEO, have been covered in the media often and favorably.
 It’s clear that Colliver genuinely cares about his business model and the borrowers who Banjo serves.
 So what is the big “difference” that sets Banjo Loans apart from traditional bank lenders?
 Colliver says it’s technology.